Machu Picchu - Reduce Carbon Emission Footprint - Carbon Neutral Climate Certification - Green Initiative

 Key Highlights:

-• The emissions per tourist indicator shows a 4.5% reduction when comparing the same number of tourists from the 2019 baseline period to the current 2022 period.
+• The emissions per tourist indicator showed a reduction equal to 4.73 kgCO2eq per tourist (-18.77%) when comparing the same number of tourists in the base year period 2019 and the current period 2022.

 • The emissions balance was 2,088.34 tCO2eq.